frequency403/license-me/README.md

 It checks the contents of the folder for an existing "LICENSE" file, and if none is found, it will present you the directory(ies) where the file is missing.

+## What to expect:
+This program helps you with:

+- Licensing your unlicensed projects
+- Creating a dummy README.md if there is none
+- Updating current licenses in your projects (and change links in your readme)
+- Replace existing licenses (and replace the links in your readme)

+## What not to expect:

+- Updating the repository on GitHub (this you will have to do yourself)

+## How the program works

+The program starts with searching on all Drives (even your USB if plugged in!) for folders with a ".git" folder in it, and assumes that there is a valid Git-Repository.

+The folder name where the .git directory is in, is assumed as "Project Title" and will be Inserted in the dummy README.md - otherwise this function will not take effect anywhere.

+If the Program found a README.md in the "repository" and no "LICENSE" file, then it will create a License for you, appending the License Link to the **end** of the Readme file.

+Also, if you wanted to append a second (or third, or fourth....) license to your Project it will create a File named like this: "LICENSE-SHORTDEFINITION" and add a link to the **end** of the Readme.md that was found.

+(This behaviour may change in the Future - but for now be aware of it!)

+If you want to replace a current license The Program will present you all directories with and without a License.
+You should know which repository you want to work in.
+It will read the README.md and searches for a "## License" section.
+If the Program cant find one, there will happen nothing, you have to link the License yourself.

 ## Installation

 ### Build it yourself